r-lib/clock/tests/testthat/_snaps/date.md

     c: lun. déc.
 31 00:00:00 2018
     %: %

+# can't set the zone of a Date

+    'Date' objects are required to be UTC.

 # <date> op <duration>

     no applicable method for 'add_hours' applied to an object of class "Date"